TheBrightSparkDev/Dan-says/README.md

 - __Highscores__

   - This is a self explanatory section really just shows the highscores and shows the users score on the board if they did well enough to make it up there.
-  - This is to motivate users to push to beat the fictional characters or even my highscore (dev).
+  - This is to motivate users to push to beat the playtesters.

 ![Highscores](assets/images/highscore.PNG)